Child-Parent Psychotherapy (CPP)

 The study used the same sample as Toth et al. (2006).
 The purpose of the study was to examine the longitudinal effects of Child-Parent Psychotherapy (CPP) for a subset of toddlers and their mothers with depression on a) maternal affective expression, b) child affective expression, and c) mother-child cohesion.
 Participants were randomized to either a depressed intervention condition (DI), in which dyads received CPP, or a depressed control condition that did not receive an intervention (DC).
 Participants without depression or other history of major mental illness (NC) were also recruited to serve as an additional comparison group.
 Measures utilized include the Diagnostic Interview Schedule (DIS-III-R), the Beck Depression Inventory (BDI), and the Strange Situation.
 Results indicate that toddlers of mothers with depression who received CPP showed higher rates of change to secure attachment compared to those in both the DC and NC groups.
 Dyads who changed to secure attachment at T2 (36 months old) displayed higher levels of maternal warmth at T3 (9 years old) and lower levels of child anger and problem behavior at T3.
 Limitations include the sample was restricted to middle-class mothers; findings may not generalize to children and mothers of different racial and ethnic backgrounds, or to those from lower socioeconomic strata; it is possible that additional services sought and/or the use of psychotropic medication may have contributed to children’s improved social functioning; the absence of data on intervening events post-intervention presents the possibility that alternative unmeasured variables, and not treatment effects may explain maternal and child outcomes at T3; and CPP was compared to a non-intervention control condition rather than another active treatment.

-Length of controlled postintervention follow-up: 36 months and 9 years.
+Length of controlled postintervention follow-up: 16 months and approximately 6 years.

 Additional References